Deep Learning Super Sampling: Anti-aliasing

 DLSS requires and applies its own anti-aliasing method.
+Thus, depending on the game and quality setting used, using DLSS may improve image quality even over native resolution rendering.
 It operates on similar principles to TAA.
 Like TAA, it uses information from past frames to produce the current frame.
 Unlike TAA, DLSS does not sample every pixel in every frame.
 Instead, it samples different pixels in different frames and uses pixels sampled in past frames to fill in the unsampled pixels in the current frame.
 DLSS uses machine learning to combine samples in the current frame and past frames, and it can be thought of as an advanced and superior TAA implementation made possible by the available tensor cores.

-Nvidia offers deep learning anti-aliasing (DLAA).
-DLAA provides the same AI-driven anti-aliasing DLSS uses, but without any upscaling or downscaling functionality.
+Nvidia also offers Deep Learning Anti-Aliasing (DLAA), which provides the same AI-driven anti-aliasing DLSS uses, but without any upscaling or downscaling.

 Architecture

-With the exception of the shader-core version implemented in Control, DLSS is only available on GeForce RTX 20, GeForce RTX 30, GeForce RTX 40, and Quadro RTX series of video cards, using dedicated AI accelerators called Tensor Cores.
+With the exception of the shader-core version implemented in Control, DLSS is only available on GeForce RTX 20, GeForce RTX 30, GeForce RTX 40, GeForce RTX 50, and Quadro RTX series of video cards, using dedicated AI accelerators called Tensor Cores.
 Tensor Cores are available since the Nvidia Volta GPU microarchitecture, which was first used on the Tesla V100 line of products.
 They are used for doing fused multiply-add (FMA) operations that are used extensively in neural network calculations for applying a large series of multiplications on weights, followed by the addition of a bias.
 Tensor cores can operate on FP16, INT8, INT4, and INT1 data types.
 Each core can do 1024 bits of FMA operations per clock, so 1024 INT1, 256 INT4, 128 INT8, and 64 FP16 operations per clock per tensor core, and most Turing GPUs have a few hundred tensor cores.
 The Tensor Cores use CUDA Warp-Level Primitives on 32 parallel threads to take advantage of their parallel architecture.
 A Warp is a set of 32 threads which are configured to execute the same instruction.
+Since Windows 10 version 1903, Microsoft Windows provided DirectML as one part of DirectX to support Tensor Cores.